 How to install sod?
 You know it partly depends on how much money you want to spend and or how important is it to you that it comes out perfect.
 There are some shortcuts that you can do, but the way that we say it ought to be done is if you have a piece of land, that is depending on how rough it is to begin with, whether or not you need to start with a box blade or how big the area it is where you’d start with a box blade or a sod cutter.

-Make sure that everything is dead to ensure that you don’t have any contamination from weeds in the future, because if you just go out there and scrape off everything that’s green and then lay the grass, smooth it out, put the grass on top of it, you’re bound to get weeds in the future and it would be a big problem especially with the common Bermuda grass.
-It would come through more than likely.
-That’s the biggest culprit usually.
+Make sure that everything is dead to ensure that you don’t have any contamination from weeds in the future.
+If you just go out there and scrape off everything that’s green and then put the grass on top of it, you’re bound to get weeds in the future.
+That would be a big problem especially with the common Bermuda grass.
+It would come through the sod pieces you’ve installed more than likely.

-So you spray it off real good and then you can either cut it down with a weed eater and then get that vegetation out of there, or ideally what you would do is take a sod cutter and remove the grass that’s, any vegetation that’s there.
-And if it’s just light weeds here and there, you could probably just take the weed eater and get away with doing that.
+So you spray it off real good and then you can either cut it down with a weed eater or use a sod cutter.
+Remove any vegetation that’s there.
+If it’s just light weeds, you could probably just take the weed eater and get away with doing that.

-So the important thing is that you make sure that it’s incredibly smooth, make sure your drainage is good, because this is the time to take care of those things when there’s not grass out there.
-Once the grass is out there, there’s no fixing the drainage or anything like that.
-You’re kind of stuck with it without spending a lot more money on tearing up grass and redoing grass.
+So make sure that the surface of your project area is incredibly smooth.
+Also make sure your drainage is good, because this is the time to take care of those things.
+Once the grass is out there, there’s no fixing the drainage.
+You’re kind of stuck with any drainage issues unless you spend a lot more money on tearing up and redoing grass.

-When you’ve got everything smooth and looking good and clear of all the debris and everything, then you want to lay the grass.
-And laying the grass is kind of the easy part.
-After that you really just lay it down like tile.
-You cut it down, cut it away from the concrete maybe half to three quarters of an inch so that where the piece of grass lays along your sidewalks and whatnot where you don’t want to see any dirt.
+When you’ve got everything smooth and looking good and clear of debris, then you want to lay the grass.
+Laying the grass is kind of the easy part.
+You just lay it down like tile.
+You cut it down, cut it away from the concrete maybe half to three quarters of an inch so that where the piece of grass lays along your sidewalks you don’t see any dirt.

 We’re located just off Highway 6 a few miles east of Sienna Plantation and just a little to the west of the intersection with FM 521.
-We have plots of all of our grass varieties so if you’re unsure what variety you’d like, come on out to our office and do some barefoot testing!
+We have plots of most of our grass varieties so if you’re unsure what variety you’d like, come on out to our office and do some barefoot testing!